-Our annual Patient Appreciation Day arrives with spring on Thursday April 21.
-It has become my favorite event of the year and a chance to meet and thank our many patients past and present.
-Last year we celebrated the 25th Anniversary of the opening of the Larrabee Center.
-About this time our church asked me to put down for one of their publications some thoughts on the gifts we have been given.
+Our annual Patient Appreciation Day arrives with spring on Thursday, April 21.
+It has become my favorite event of the year as it is a chance to meet and thank our many patients past and present.
+Last year, we celebrated the 25th Anniversary of the opening of the Larrabee Center.
+About this time, our church asked me to put down some thoughts for one of their publications on the gifts we have been given.
 Mine have been many!

-The Spirt has blessed me in many ways- especially in my 8 children, deep friendships, and the opportunity to perform meaningful work.
+The Spirt has blessed me in many ways- especially in my eight children, deep friendships, and the opportunity to perform meaningful work.
 I was given–through no effort of mine–the heart, mind, and hands of a surgeon.
-And I was fortunate to be born an American in the middle of the 20th Century when even the child of a widow with 5 children and few resources could realize his dreams.
+And, I was fortunate to be born an American in the middle of the 20th century when even the child of a widow with five children and few resources could realize his dreams.

 I have been given the satisfaction of reconstructing patients with cancer, cleft lips, injuries, and more.
 I have received the joy of knowing these patients as individuals with all of the complexities inherent in the human condition.
 I have been blessed with unparalleled opportunities to reach out to victims of domestic violence, wars, and natural disasters.
 These experiences are life altering and a gift beyond measure.

-Martin Luther King often spoke of the “beloved community”.
-We are all part of this community and can feel only awe that have been able to touch and be touched by so many wonderful patients, colleagues, family members and friends.
+Martin Luther King often spoke of the “beloved community.”
+We are all part of this community and can feel only awe that we have been able to touch and be touched by so many wonderful patients, colleagues, family members and friends.